Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Steps

-1. Add multiple products to the cart with known prices2.
-Observe the total price displayed in the cart3.
-Change quantity of one product and observe the updated total4.
-Remove a product and check the updated total
+1. Add multiple products to the cart with known prices
+2. Observe the total price displayed in the cart
+3. Change quantity of one product and observe the updated total
+4. Remove a product and check the updated total

 ### Expected Result

-Total price equals the sum of all product prices × quantitiesUpdates correctly when quantities change or products are removedNo rounding or calculation errors
+Total price equals the sum of all product prices × quantities Updates correctly when quantities change or products are removed No rounding or calculation errors

 ------------------------------------------------------------------------